juanroldanbrz/nodescrapy/README.md

 * Provides basic statistics on crawling status.
 * Automatically parses the DOM of the HTMLs with [Cheerio](https://cheerio.js.org/)
 * Implementations can be easily extended.
-* Fully writen in Typescript.
+* Fully written in Typescript.

 ## Documentation